-Chocolate is a food which traditionally is made from the seeds of the cacao tree.
+Chocolate is food which traditionally is made from the seeds of the cacao tree.
 According to some scientists, chocolate has been around for as many as three million years.

-While chocolate was once enjoyed only in Mexico, South, and Central America, it has spread to households across the world.
+While the chocolate was once enjoyed only in Mexico, South, and Central America, it has spread to households across the world.
 In most cases, chocolate candies and confections are purchased from bakeries or grocery stores.
 Individuals who are interested in making their own sweet treats should always seek permission and assistance from their parents or guardians to avoid injury and ensure satisfactory results.

 Dark Chocolate-Covered Strawberries

 Dark chocolate is a specific type of chocolate which has a very low milk fat concentration.
 Though dark chocolate can be eaten plain, it is often paired with other, sweeter items, like strawberries.
 To make dark chocolate covered strawberries at home, the chocolate must first be melted on the stovetop or in a microwave.
 Once all of the chocolate has softened and is smooth, the strawberries can be carefully dipped in the mixture and rotated, until all sides have been covered.
 Once the strawberry is completely coated in chocolate, it should be placed on a sheet of parchment paper and allowed to cool completely.

 While strawberries are often considered ideal for dark chocolate dipping, other fruits—such as orange segments, apple slices, or even bananas—can also produce appealing results.

 Despite popular belief, the white version of this confection does not actually contain any chocolate.